 The second half of Granny’s Rule enables you to reduce that total to something manageable.
 Here’s how it works:

-Take your longlist and pick out any literary agents that you especially like the sound of:
+Take your longlist and pick out any UK literary agents that you especially like the sound of:

 Maybe they represent some of your favourite authors in your genre.